xypnox/next-nested/README.md

 ## Known Issues

-- The folders in Docs can't have same name one after the other.
+- ~~The folders in Docs can't have same name one after the other.
 This is a deficiency in the algorithm and should not be a major issue.
-This only affects the foldername and the title can always remain same!
+This only affects the foldername and the title can always remain same!~~ Solved

 ## Credits